 1. Loosen the three captive screws that secure the base cover to the palm-rest and keyboard assembly.
-2. Remove the three screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly.
-3. Using your hands, pry open the base cover from the recesses at the top edge of the base cover.
-4. Lift the base cover off the palm-rest and keyboard assembly.
+2. Remove the two screws (M2x4) that secure the base cover to the palm-rest and keyboard assembly.
+3. Remove the screw (M2x3) that secures the base cover to the palm-rest and keyboard assembly.
+4. Using your hands, pry open the base cover from the recesses at the top edge of the base cover.
+5. Lift the base cover off the palm-rest and keyboard assembly.